jberkenbilt/qfs/README.md

 use (with the modification time and permissions) followed by a `DeleteObject` on the original key.
 This prevents you from having to re-upload the file.
 A typical workflow would be
 * Suspend versioning on the S3 bucket.
-* Run `qfs init-repo -migrate`, which will move any existing keys that `aws s3 sync` would consider current so that `qfs` will also consider them current.
+* Run `qfs init-repo --migrate`, which will move any existing keys that `aws s3 sync` would consider current so that `qfs` will also consider them current.
 * Re-enable versioning on the S3 bucket.
 * Set up the repository and site filters.
 * Run `qfs push`.
 This will push everything that wasn't migrated, including directories, links, and qfs filters.
-* Run `qfs init-repo -clean-repo`.
+* Run `qfs init-repo --clean-repo`.
 This will remove any stray files including files that `aws s3 sync` would have considered to be out-of-date.
 This has to be done after the initial push so the repository filter is there.